Tuesday, August 05, 2008

 Congratulations, John!
 What great news.
 I am very proud of you and how well you have done at this.
 It will be a pleasure to spend my Saturday mornings with you.

-Amanda from Michigan said...
+Amanda from Georgia said...

 Congratulations.
 You'll do well.